AnilBose/Multi-Crypto-Wallet/README.md

 1. Zip `build/` folder: `zip -r build.zip build`
 1. Upload package in Chrome web store developer dashboard
 1. Follow instructions on page to submit for review

+## Before running the application, please make the following updates:

+Update API_KEY in TransactionService
+In `src/services/TransactionService.ts`, update the API_KEY variable with your own API key.

+Update rpcUrl in Chain model
+In `src/models/Chain.ts`, update the rpcUrl property with the relevant URL for each chain.

+Once you have made these updates, you can run the application.

+Note: The Chain model is not shown in the provided code, so you will need to find the Chain.ts file and update the rpcUrl property accordingly.

+Also, please be aware that hardcoding API keys and other sensitive information in your code is not recommended for security reasons.
+You should consider using environment variables or a secure storage mechanism to store and retrieve these values.